Typical diseases in degus

 Infectious diseases in degus can be caused by a variety of pathogens, including:

-• Bacteria: These microorganisms can cause illnesses such as diarrhea or respiratory infections.
+• Bacteria: These microorganisms can cause diseases such as diarrhea or respiratory infections.

-• Viruses: Although less common, viruses can cause serious illnesses such as degu plague.
+• Viruses: Although rare, viruses can cause serious diseases such as degu plague.

-• Fungal: Fungal infections are less common but can affect the skin and respiratory tract.
+• Mushrooms: Fungal infections are less common, but can affect the skin and respiratory tract.

 • Parasites: Both internal and external parasites can cause infectious diseases and symptoms.